Frequently Asked Questions and Best Practices for Members of the Media

 Should I call before I arrive?

 Yes.
-It is important for any member of the media to be escorted by a member of Community Relations to smoothly facilitate coordination with other staff members and ensure patient and visitor confidentiality at all times, so please arrange your interview in advance.
+It is important for any member of the media to be escorted by a member of the MARCOM team to smoothly facilitate coordination with other staff members and ensure patient and visitor confidentiality at all times, so please arrange your interview in advance.